Healthy Homes Assessment Mahora

 Mahora Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Mahora and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement throughout Mahora and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove compliance with each Healthy Homes Standard that apply or will be in force during the tenancy of your rental home.
+• Property managers and landlords have to keep records of their conformance with all Healthy Homes Standard that apply or will be applied to your rental home.

 From 1 July 2021

-• Property managers and private landlords are required to ensure their rental properties comply with the Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.
+• Property managers and private landlords must ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a new, renewed or varied tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

-• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All households which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2024